agroce/tstl/README.md

 ===========================================

 TSTL is a domain-specific language (DSL) and set of tools to support automated generation of tests for software.
 This implementation targets Python.
 You define (in Python) a set of components used to build up a test, and any properties you want to hold for the tested system, and TSTL generates tests for your system.
-TSTL support test replay, test reduction, and code coverage analysis, and includes push-button support for some sophisticated test-generation methods.
+TSTL supports test replay, test reduction, and code coverage analysis, and includes push-button support for some sophisticated test-generation methods.

 TSTL has been used to find and fix real faults in real code, including ESRI's ArcPy (http://desktop.arcgis.com/en/arcmap/latest/analyze/arcpy/what-is-arcpy-.htm), sortedcontainers (https://github.com/grantjenks/sorted_containers), gmpy2 (https://github.com/aleaxit/gmpy), sympy (http://www.sympy.org/en/index.html), pyfakefs (https://github.com/jmcgeheeiv/pyfakefs),